seojuice

 Frequently Asked Questions

-Does alt text help SEO rankings?
+Does alt text directly improve Google rankings?

 Methodology